kblood86/D3-Challenge/README.md

 The data set included with the assignment is based on 2014 ACS 1-year estimates from the US Census Bureau, but you are free to investigate a different data set.
 The current data set includes data on rates of income, obesity, poverty, etc. by state.
 MOE stands for "margin of error."

+This scatter plot shows the relationship of Smokers (Percentage) vs. Age (Median).

+Each circle represents a state.
+A click on a specific bubble will show the specific data for that state.